hpsilva/hpsilva.github.io/_posts/2015-12-05-dealing-with-unicode-2.md

 In our <a href='http://hpsilva.io/2015-12-01-dealing-with-unicode/'>previous</a> article on unicode issues we dealt with the problem by taking simple steps to convert non-English characters to <a href=''> flat ASCII</a> ones.
 As mentioned, this is just fine in a context where special characters do not matter for the purpose of work to get done.
 But what if the task at hand comprises exchanging data with **Web** interfaces that deal with several languages?
 Being the case, unicode problematic must be cared of properly, and that is the motto for this article that will discuss the subject in bigger depth.

-Essentially the issue is that <a href='https://en.wikipedia.org/wiki/ASCII'>ASCII</a> tables contain a limited number of characters, and within those characters are solely included those related to non accented English.
+Essentially the issue is that <a href='https://en.wikipedia.org/wiki/ASCII'>ASCII</a> tables contain a limited number of characters, and within those characters are solely included those related to non-accented English.
 Unicode came to solve this problematic by basically allowing the use of a multitude of characters and therefore covering every existing language.
 The difficulty here is that we need to deal with strings by making use of a different approach and keeping the system informed of what encoding is being used.

 In Python 2, there are few of rules that got to be followed by if we want to avoid having issues with encoding, as summarized here:

 * Strings shall be always processed internally as `unicode` rather then `str` objects.
 First time the system is given a `str` object, it shall get converted right away to `unicode` object by calling the method `.decode('utf-8')`, where the system gets information about what the encoding is.
-* Next, everytime the system outputs content by i.e. storing out to a file, use the method `.encode('utf-8)` to encode the content correctly.
+* Next, every time the system outputs content by i.e. storing out to a file, use the method `.encode('utf-8)` to encode the content correctly.

 If this convention is not followed, likely is that we will see lots of strange characters in those strings with non-English content.
 Note that the approach is simple: `strings` must be converted to `unicode` objects in first place!